j0xhn/storytime/README.md

       - validate serverside that it fits the schema required
       - catch errors on everything

-    3. Security
+    3. Security & Performance
-    [ ] cache user
+    [ ] cache user - most likely in the userService used in
-        -- in angularApp.js route for individual stories
+        - angularApp.js route for individual stories
+        - setting right now to _user